 More people die by suicide in Ireland than die on our roads, yet only a fraction of the funding spent on road safety is spent on suicide prevention.
-Over the years, 3Ts has been proactive and vocal, reflecting concerns about the impact of suicide on Irish society and the need for change in policy and resources at both national and community levels.
-We have campaigned for many years for the establishment of a Suicide Prevention Authority to adequately address the issue and more recently for the need for a 24/7 crisis centre for those in mental health crisis, an alternative the existing option of the hospital Emergency Department.
-Our research with Trinity College School of General Nursing and Midwifery supports this call for an alternative to the ED with key recommendations from "Accessing Help "Accessing help for self-harm and suicidal behaviour in the Emergency Department" already adopted into the National Clinical Programme for Self-Harm & Suicide-related Ideation (published February 2022).
+Over the years, 3T's has been proactive and vocal, reflecting concerns about the impact of suicide on Irish society and the need for change in policy and resources at both national and community levels.
+We have campaigned for many years for the establishment of a Suicide Prevention Authority to adequately address the issue and more recently for the need for a 24/7 crisis centre for those in mental health crisis, an alternative to the existing option of the hospital Emergency Department.
+Our research with Trinity College School of General Nursing and Midwifery supports this call for an alternative to the ED with key recommendations from "Accessing Help for self harm and suicidal behaviour in the Emergency Department" already adopted into the National Clinical Programme for Self Harm & Suicide-related Ideation (published February 2022).

-An ever-changing world, the impact of the coronavirus pandemic and the war in the Ukraine, the cost-of-living and housing crises, and the issue of global warming all bring different challenges to our everyday lives and to our mental health.
+An ever-changing world and the impact of crises, at home and abroad, all bring different challenges to our everyday lives and to our mental health.
 The demand for services has surged and waitlists have become unacceptably long, both for adults and for children.
-An investment by Government into mental health would have a positive impact not just on future demands on our health service but also for people themselves, their families, communities and society as a whole.
+Increased investment by Government into mental health would have a positive impact not just on future demands on our health service but also for people themselves, their families, communities and society as a whole.